t-mullen/observed-remove-map/README.md

 ### `orMap.on('op', function (op) {})`

 Fires when an operation needs to be sent to connected Maps.
-Operations should be delivered in the order they are emitted and must be delivered exactly once.
+Operations can be delivered in any order and more-than-once, but must be delivered at-least-once.
 There may be multiple operation events for each call to a method.

 `op` is the operation object that needs to be passed into `otherOrMap.receive(op)` for all other replicas.